Extreme Wireless for Older Macs

 Comparing the wireless routers vs. access points, the extra $10 gets you four switched ethernet ports.
 For a smaller network, that can be all the hub you need.
 Unless you have no need for wired devices, I recommend picking a router instead of the simpler, slightly less expensive access point.

-At $50-80, the PC Cards supporting 802.11g are a great alternative to today's 802.11b cards - as long as the manufacturer has drivers for your Mac.
-Check that before buying.
+At $50-80, the PC Cards supporting 802.11g are a great alternative to today’s 802.11b cards – as long as the manufacturer has drivers for your Mac.
+Check before buying.

 I can't speak to the practicality of adding a $70-90 PCI card to a desktop vs. running an ethernet cable, but if running the cable is prohibitive, this could be a sensible option.